 I love free things (who doesn’t?).
 A friend introduced me to futurelearn.com and until now anytime I sneeze, I bless his name.

-Futurelearn provides high quality free courses ranging from Science and Technology, Arts and Humanities, Body and Mind, Business and Management etc. These e-learning courses are ran by top UK and international Universities so you can be assured of the quality.
+Futurelearn provides high quality free courses ranging from Science and Technology, Arts and Humanities, Body and Mind, Business and Management etc. These e-learning courses are run by the top UK and international Universities so you can be assured of the quality.
 And it’s all for free!

 So you see, you have no excuse to be dumb or not to know.
 Many people are improving themselves each day through the resources that the internet provides.
 In the end, you’ll be competing for positions with these same people.
 How can you win?